Photo: John D Sirlin/Shutterstock

 • Camping: Yes

 Catalina State Park, at the base of the Santa Catalina Mountains near Tucson, is home to nearly 5,000 giant saguaros, plus other desert flora and fauna.
-Hikers, in particular, will find this to be one of the best Arizona state parks for exploring a natural playground.
-The Romero Canyon Trail is a standout option, offering an invigorating challenge with its steep inclines that lead to a breathtaking panoramic view of the Catalina Mountains.
-For those seeking something even more ambitious, the nine-mile Sutherland Trail winds along the seasonal Sutherland Wash, where you can encounter a surprising variety of wildlife and native plants.
+And for hikers, it’s a natural desert playground.
+The Romero Canyon Trail is a standout option and an invigorating challenge, with its steep inclines and access to views and higher elevations in the Catalina Mountains.
+For those seeking something even more ambitious, the Sutherland Trail winds along the seasonal Sutherland Wash and extends for many miles beyond the park.

 Birdwatchers will have no shortage of avian species to seek out, including hawks, owls, and hummingbirds.
-Stargazing is also great, and throughout the year, Catalina State Park hosts educational programs, ranger-led hikes, and special events focused the park’s ecology and history.
-This is also one of the best state parks in Arizona for dogs as leashed pups are allowed on all trails.
-If you’re planning to camp, reservations are available, but not required.
+Stargazing is also great, and throughout the year, Catalina State Park hosts educational programs, ranger-led hikes, and special events focused on the park’s ecology and history.
+Dogs are allowed in the park on leash, though restrictions apply on some trails and in adjacent wilderness areas.

 Jerome State Historic Park